Railways and Tramways of Australia

 Newcastle Transport

 Newcastle Transport is owned by private company Keolis Downer and has been contracted to operate the Newcastle light rail line.
 It also operates bus and ferry services in Newcastle.
 The Newcastle light rail line is 2.7 km in length and runs from Newcastle Interchange at Wickham to Newcastle Beach.
 There are six stations along the line: Newcastle Interchange, Honeysuckle, Civic, Crown Street, Queens Wharf and Newcastle Beach.
 Frequent services operate from 5.00 am to 1.00 am daily.
-Services operate every seven to eight minutesbetween around 7.00 am and 7.00 pm on weekdays, and every 15 minutes at other times on weekdays.
+Services operate every seven to eight minutes between around 7.00 am and 7.00 pm on weekdays, and every 15 minutes at other times on weekdays.
 On Saturdays services operate every 15 minutes from 7.00 am to midnight, and every 30 minutes at other times.
-On Sundays and public holdiays services operate every 15 minutes from 7.00 am to 7.00 pm, and every 30 minutes at other times.
+On Sundays and public holidays services operate every 15 minutes from 7.00 am to 7.00 pm, and every 30 minutes at other times.

-Skitube Alpine Railway
+Skitube

-Skitube Alpine Railway is a privately-owned rack railway line between Bullocks Flat and Blue Cow, and is operated by the Perisher ski resort.
+Skitube is a privately-owned rack railway line between Bullocks Flat and Blue Cow, and is operated by the Perisher ski resort.
 The line has stations at Bullocks Flat, Perisher Valley and Blue Cow.
 Journey times on the lower section between Bullocks Flat and Perisher Valley are ten minutes, and travel on the upper section between Perisher Valley and Blue Cow is seven minutes.
 One or two trains are usually in service between Bullocks Flat and Perisher Valley, while another set operates between Perisher Valley and Blue Cow.
 Passengers travelling the full length of the line are required to change trains at Perisher Valley.
 Trains typically operate every 20 minutes during the peak ski season from July through to September, and every 30 minutes during the shoulder season, usually from early to late June.